No B.S Guide To Singapore REITs (2019): ETFs, Dividends & How to Buy

 High WALE implies greater income protection due to later lease expiry term.
-However, the main downside is that the REIT is not able to capitalize higher rental during market boom as its average lease expiry is longer.
+However, the main downside is that the REIT is not able to capitalise on higher rental during a market boom as its average lease expiry is longer.

 Low WALE, on the other hand, has higher susceptibility towards rental market movement as shorter expiry term means frequent rental renewal.
-This allows the REIT to capitalize higher rental but at the same time means that it is susceptible to lower rental yield during bad time.
+This allows the REIT to capitalise on higher rental but at the same time means that it is susceptible to a lower rental yield during bad times.

 When an acquisition is accretive, the company would expect to produce higher EPS when it acquires properties.
 Therefore it is able to give a higher distribution to investors.

-In REITs, managers often ensure their property acquisitions are yield accretive in order to win investors votes to pursue an acquisition and raise capital, usually through rights issue.
+In REITs, managers often ensure their property acquisitions are yield accretive to win investors votes to pursue an acquisition and raise capital, usually through a rights issue.

 Acquisition that is not yield accretive would be seen as destroying investor value.

-A rights issue is a right to buy additional shares / units in a REIT.
-It is issued to the REIT’s existing unit holders, usually at a discounted market price in proportion to their holdings.
+A rights issue is a right to buy additional shares/units in a REIT.
+It's issued to the REIT’s existing unit holders, usually at a discounted market price in proportion to their holdings.

 REITs often use rights issue to raise capital for potential acquisition that are deems to be yield accretive.
 Unlike raising through debt, rights issue does not increase the financial gearing of the REITs.

-Existing unit holders are given the opportunity to purchase more of their holdings at a cheaper price than what they get from the stock market.
+Existing unit holders are given the opportunity to purchase more of their holdings at a lower price than what they get from the stock market.

 As rights issue requires REITs to create more units.
 Investors who do not participate in the offering would find their proportion of unit holdings diluted.

 DPU = Total Dividend / Distribution ÷ Number Of Shares.